replayio/docs/src/app/basics/getting-started/record-your-app/page.md

 replayio record https://first.replay.io/
 ```

-This command will:
+This command:

-- Prompt you to login to your Replay account with Google (if not already logged in)
+- Prompts you to log in to your Replay account with Google (if not already logged in)
-- Install the Replay browser (if not already installed)
+- Installs the Replay browser (if not already installed)
-- Open the Replay browser to begin recording `https://first.replay.io/`
+- Opens the Replay browser to begin recording `https://first.replay.io/`

 ## Inspect your recording